PrivateStorageio/PrivateStorageio/README.rst

 --------

 The build system uses `Nix`_ which must be installed before anything can be built.
-Builds are tested against a particular nixpkgs revision.
 Start by setting up the development/operations environment::

   $ nix-shell